 || - Understanding Pain video was developed by VA/DOD to provide individuals, family members, and clinicians with general strategies for managing acute and chronic pain.

-- Click on this link to watch the video.*
+- On a public network - Click on this link to watch the video.*

 Providers Pain Management - Resource Topics